Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 ## Features
   - Full game menu system
   - Easy prompt system
-  - VERY complete "Options" menu, like there is probably too much settings for a normal user, with engine settings, Post Process Volume Settings, display settings, TSR/DLSS/FSR/XeSS settings that follows their UI Guidelines, Audio/Volume settings (Music, Ambient, SFX, Voice, Controller Speaker, etc), input mapping, etc
+  - VERY complete "Options" menu, like there is probably too much settings for a normal user, with engine settings, Post Process Volume Settings, display settings, TSR/DLSS/FSR/XeSS settings that follows their UI Guidelines, Audio/Volume settings (Music, Ambient, SFX, Voice, Controller Speaker, etc), input mapping, but also settings from the [NvRTX branch](https://developer.nvidia.com/game-engines/unreal-engine/rtx-branch)
   - Details panel that displays information about the hovered setting.
 It's not finished because there is a lot of information to add for each setting, so it takes quite a lot of time
   - Save system that saves all settings when you quit/reopen the game.
 They now got reapplied automatically at launch and when openning a level
   - Main menu with background map & camera movements